cretz/temporal-workflowcheck-java/temporal-workflowcheck/README.md

   * SootUp is in a development stage and has lots of little errors (can't even handle annotations not on classpath)
 * Why not ClassGraph?
   * That library doesn't give which methods call other methods (so not a call graph)
+* Why not SemGrep?
+  * Does not seem to support recursive call graph analysis to find invalid calls at arbitrary call depths
 * Why .properties config instead of something more modern?
   * We don't want runtime dependencies
+* Why does so much of the code do traditional looping instead of streaming, direct field access instead of encapsulation, etc?
+  * This code is optimized for performance, but the user-facing API does follow proper practices

 ### Configuration Properties Format